AlexiaChen/awesome-stars/README.md

 - [karpathy/llama2.c](https://github.com/karpathy/llama2.c) – Inference Llama 2 in one file of pure C
 - [pikasTech/PikaPython](https://github.com/pikasTech/PikaPython) – An ultra-lightweight Python interpreter that runs with only 4KB of RAM, zero dependencies.
 It is ready to use out of the box without any configuration required and easy to extend with C. Similar project: MicroPython, JerryScript.
 - [TurboVNC/turbovnc](https://github.com/TurboVNC/turbovnc) – Main TurboVNC repository
-- [yhzhang0128/egos-2000](https://github.com/yhzhang0128/egos-2000) – A teaching operating system (2K LOC) on QEMU and RISC-V boards
+- [yhzhang0128/egos-2000](https://github.com/yhzhang0128/egos-2000) – Fight for a world where every college student can read all the code of an operating system.
 - [lizrice/learning-ebpf](https://github.com/lizrice/learning-ebpf) – Learning eBPF, published by O'Reilly - out now!
 Here's where you'll find a VM config for the examples, and more
 - [hpjansson/chafa](https://github.com/hpjansson/chafa) – 📺🗿 Terminal graphics for the 21st century.
 - [pelikan-io/pelikan](https://github.com/pelikan-io/pelikan) – Pelikan is a framework for building local or distributed caches.
 It comes with a highly extensible architecture, best-in-class performance, and superb operational ergonomics.
 You can use it to replace most of Memcached or a subset of Redis features.